smatechnologies/ibm-i-agent-docs/docs/operator-replay/screens.md

 - **Screen Title**: Capture Screen Data Chart (5 Views)
 - **Screen ID:** OPRR10R7

-I n View 4, for each Step there is a profile of the Top Control String.
+In View 4, for each Step there is a profile of the Top Control String.
 (View 5 shows the Bottom Control String.)
 The control string rules use these labels:

 - **CtlOpt** = control option: F=Fail if "not", S=Skip if "not"
 - **TR** = top row